- School Social Worker Resume

 - Pick the template that fits best

-There are definitely some weak ones out there that don’t help you out much!
+There are definitely some weak ones out there that don’t help much!
 Any “free-floating numbers” like random headcounts or numbers of student groups could probably be replaced or left out, unless they directly strengthen your impact metrics.

 Refer to the original job description for some guidance here: You’ll find a lot of it!
-The way the job ad is written will give you a good example of the work culture you’d be involved in, and reflecting that tone will show that you’re a good fit.
+The way the job ad is written will give you a good example of the social work culture you’d be involved in, and reflecting that tone will show that you’re a good fit.